dolittle-entropy/aggregate_merging/readme.md

 the orders-aggregate must therefore move to the customer-aggregate so it can abandon any created orders when a new order is created.

+## attempt: aggregate retires itself with state event
+the aggregate that's retiring sends out an event that it has gone with its internal state, and the aggregate that's taking over has to somehow get that event as one of its events and store the state.

 ## how to run
 run the following command to start the runtime in docker